ryanrolds/presentations/files/cicd_outline.md

 * How do you do it?

 ## What is CI/CD?
+* Automation of:
   * Continuous Integration
     * Checkout, lint, build, test
   * Continuous Deployment
-  * Images, Infrastructure, Gates
+    * Images, Infrastructure as Code, Gates, Secrets

 ## Is it worth it?
 * Benefits
-  * Faster developer loop
-  * TODO: more
-* For teams?
-  * Easier onboarding
+  * Smaller changes, fewer bugs shipped, faster feedback
+  * Developers can focus on code, not process
+  * Provides a place to handle team/org standards
-* For individuals?
+* What about individuals?
-  * Concepts are still useful
+  * Automation is still useful
-  * Can be done locally and duplicated in the Cloud later
+  * Can be done locally and moved to the Cloud later
   * Taskfile/Makefile

 ## Continuous?
 * Commits, Branches, Pull Requests
-* Runners
+* Workflow Engines
   * GitHub Actions
-  * Your cloud providers
+  * Your cloud provider's
   * ArgoCD (not for CI)
   * Jenkins (deprecated)
   * Many more